suriya-1305/NLP-Based-Cybercrime-Complaint-Classification/README.md

 ## Approach

 We are performing subcategory classification based on an initial split using the main category.
-This allows us to classify complaints into more specific subcategories within each main category.Below are the three main category:
+Below are the three main categories:

 - **category_0**: Women/Child Related Crime
 - **category_1**: Financial Fraud Crimes